OB Pier and Tide Pools | Page 2 | Ocean Beach San Diego CA

 The Ocean Beach Municipal Pier, one of the most visited landmarks in San Diego County, was officially christened and introduced to eager San Diegans on July 2, 1966.
 Over 7,000 of San Diego's then 600,000 residents showed up to celebrate the opening, including local politicians Mayor Frank Curran and California Governor Edmund G. "Pat" Brown who had the honor of cutting the ribbon.

 Although the pier quickly became a popular destination for locals and tourists, its original purpose was for fishing.
 Local Ocean Beach fishermen needed a way to prevent their fishing lines and lures from getting tangled in the vast kelp and rock beds that lie near the surface of the water near the shores.
-With the construction of the OB Pier, anglers are able to fish in 25-30 feet of water, avoiding most of the shoreline kelp and enabling them to catch species of fish that live in deeper waters.
-The pier extends 1971 feet into the ocean and is purported to be the longest concrete fishing pier on the west coast.
+With the construction of the OB Pier, anglers can fish in 25-30 feet of water, avoiding most of the shoreline kelp and enabling them to catch species of fish that live in deeper waters.
+The pier extends 1971 feet into the ocean and is purported to be the longest concrete fishing pier on the West Coast.
 Its unique T-shape at the end of the pier adds 360 feet to the south and 193 feet to the north.

 Tide Pools